What benefits are available for the care of Veterans and their widows?

 Are there any income or net worth limits to receiving the benefit?

 The VA pension program was designed to assist Veterans or widows with low incomes and net worth in meeting their basic living and medical needs.
 It is not available to Veterans or widows whom VA feels have sufficient income and net worth to pay their own living and medical expenses.
+The maximum net worth to be eligible for this program is $127,061, excluding the individual's home.

 When applying for the benefit, how is my income calculated?